 - % of payment method conversion

-- Conversion rate / choice rate.
-There may be a 1st payment method making more conversions (volume wise) then a 2nd, but in reality the 1st method has a smaller rate (conversion / number of times that method is chosen) than number 2
+- Conversion rate/choice rate.
+There may be one payment method making more conversions (volume wise) than another, but in reality the 1st method has a smaller conversion rate (conversion / number of times that method is chosen) than the second payment method

 Another indicator to keep an eye on would be the ratio between the choice of a payment method and the Lifetime Value (LTV).
-Indeed, a payment method may have a smaller conversion rate but a bigger LTV, hence producing more revenue.
-This could be debit payment for example (which isn’t mentioned here, as none of the 11 editors in this study use it).
+A payment method may have a smaller conversion rate but a bigger LTV, hence producing more revenue.
+For example, this could be debit payment (which isn’t mentioned here, as none of the 11 editors in this study use it).

-Our final recommendations to this step.
-There are 3:
+Our final recommendations at this step: There are 3.

-- Always reassure (as in every step of the funnel)
+- Always reassure your user (as in every step of the funnel)

 - Suggest several payment methods.
-If you are a ‘’small editor’’, prefer third-party payment methods (e.g. Paypal), in order to comfort the reader (even Netflix does it)
+If you are a ‘small editor’, use third-party payment methods (e.g. Paypal) in order to comfort the reader (even Netflix does it)

-- If you have the time and resources, find out which payment methods allow for the best conversion rate (compared to the number of choices), and ideally the best LTV, which will allow highlighting a payment method, and maybe even offering a discount if it’s chosen
+- If you have the time and resources, find out which payment methods allow for the best conversion rate (compared to the number of choices) and ideally the best LTV.
+This means you can highlight a certain payment method and maybe even offer a discount if a user chooses it

 Bonus.
-We’ve now seen there are several types of subscription funnels, with or without a page presenting offers, with the creation of an account before or after payment, etc… Each funnel’s objective is to be coherent with the media’s characteristics, and enhance the conversion rate.
+We’ve now seen that there are several types of subscription funnels, with or without a page presenting offers, with the creation of an account before or after payment, etc… Each funnel’s objective needs to be coherent with the publisher's business in order to enhance conversion rates.
 But, as we all know, the conversion rate of a subscription funnel is relatively low.
-Some editors, for that reason, look to improve the number of subscriptions, by allowing one to do so directly on the article page.
+Some editors, for that reason, look to improve the number of subscriptions by allowing one to do so directly on the article page.

-That’s the case, for example, of Alternatives Economiques, one of Poool’s clients, who allow users to create an account and to pay directly on the paywall, in just 1 click.
+This is the case with Alternatives Economiques, one of Poool’s clients, who allow users to create an account and to pay directly on the paywall, in just 1 click.

-Here, the objective is the same: easing the user experience and boosting subscription numbers.
+Here, the objective is the same.
+Improve the user experience and increase the number of subscriptions.

 Go on, test our demo (it’s free :)).

-Step 5 - The subscription confirmation, and sometimes the onboarding
+Step 5 - The subscription confirmation and sometimes onboarding

-We all know that it’s harder, and that it costs more money to gain a new subscriber than securing the loyalty of an already existing subscriber.
+We all know that it’s harder, and most costly, to gain a new subscriber than to keep an existing one.

-The first subscriber experience you’ll give to your readers is the payment/subscription confirmation.
-And there is nothing worse than buying something on an e-commerce website or subscribing to something and not getting an order confirmation (via email or on the website).
+Your newly subscribed reader's first experience with you will be the payment confirmation and potential onboarding.
+And there is nothing worse than buying something on an e-commerce website or subscribing to a media and not getting an order confirmation (via email or on the website).

-The result is that you spend the first 5 minutes of your subscriber life trying to find out whether you are one (either by checking your emails, or in an optional ‘’account’’ section on the website).
-All that despite the fact that a simple email confirmation can create a satisfying experience leading to more.
+The result is that you spend the first 5 minutes of your subscriber life trying to find out whether you are one (either by checking your emails or in an account section on the website).
+All that despite the fact that a simple email confirmation can create a satisfying experience leading to better retention.

-- First step: reassuring (yet again).
+- Reassuring (yet again).
 As explained above, confirming a subscription is a reassuring element for the reader and a positive first experience.
 It isn’t always the case, although it’s becoming more common (thankfully).
 Here are the Canal + and Financial Times examples.

-- Second objective: welcoming.
-The confirmation clearly is a good chance to speak to the new subscriber, to thank them, and welcome them.
-This can take many shapes like thanking and recommunicating his value proposal, like The Times does.
+- Welcoming.
+It's obvious that confirmation is a good chance to speak to your new subscriber, to thank and welcome them.
+This can be done in a variety of ways.
+The Times thanks the reader and communicates their value proposition again.

-- Or even the third objective: onboarding.
-Some editors go even further and offer users the option to choose some key features, or to state their reading preferences.
+- Onboarding.
+Some editors go even further and offer users the option to choose some key features, personalize their account or outline reading preferences.
 These types of initiatives allow editors to improve their subscribers’ engagement (which is crucial during the first few days) and reduce future churn.

-We can see for example that the New York Times encourages users to download their app and subscribe to its newsletters.
-This is likely due to the fact that their Data teams have observed that subscription to a newsletter or downloading the app in the first days is correlated to reducing the churn.
+For example, we can see that the New York Times encourages users to download the NYT app and subscribe to their newsletters.
+This is likely due to the fact that their data teams have observed that subscription to a newsletter or downloading the app in the first days is correlated to reducing the churn.

-Or even Netflix who seek to gather new users’ preferences to tailor their experience.
+Or even Netflix who seeks to gather new users’ preferences to personalize their experience.

-Fourth objective: finalising account creation.
-This is the case of Quartz, who focus on the payment step in the conversion funnel before, once the payment is confirmed, creating an account for the user and getting to know him.
+- Finalising account creation.
+A rarer objective but none the less interesting.
+This is the case of Quartz, who prioritize the payment step in the conversion funnel and only ask for account creation once payment is confirmed.

 For this step, we recommend following these indicators:

-- The post subscription article reading rate: as we’ll observe later on, once the subscription phase is over, many media don’t redirect the readers to the article they were reading when they subscribed.
-A user who has just subscribed will obviously want to consume.
+- The post-subscription article reading rate.
+As we’ll observe later on, once the subscription phase is over, many publishers don’t redirect the readers to the article they were reading before subscription.
+A user who has just subscribed will obviously want to start using your site.
 If that’s not the case, it needs to be understood why.
-Is it a technical problem?
-Is it the path?
+Is it due to a technical problem?
+Because of the user's path?

-- The activation rate for your features if you do onboarding: if there is an onboarding offer (such as Netflix or the NYT for example), it may be good to know the feature activation rates, to make sure the right features are put forward, and that the activation has a positive impact on the life-time value
+- The activation rate for your features if you onboard.
+If there's an onboarding offer (such as with Netflix or the NYT), it may be good to know the feature activation rates, to make sure that the right features are put forward and that activation has had a positive impact on their life-time value

 Our final recommendation for this step

-At minimum, offer reassurance and welcoming.
-Offering a good user experience isn’t just a competitive advantage anymore, it’s a norm.
-Reassuring and welcoming is, hence, the bare minimum in 2020 (at least do an on-site confirmation and an offsite welcome).
+At a minimum, offer reassurance and welcoming.
+Providing a good user experience isn’t just a competitive advantage anymore, it’s a norm.
+Reassuring and welcoming is therefore the bare minimum in 2020 (at least do an on-site confirmation and an offsite welcome).

 Why is this an important step?

-It may seem obvious, but if you are reading some content and get blocked, the least that can be done is redirecting you to your article once you’ve made the effort of subscribing.
-Again, this is a detail, but the reader has just subscribed, you should make a good first impression.
+It may seem obvious, but if you're reading content and get blocked, the least that the publisher can do is redirect you back to this article once you’ve made the effort to subscribe.
+Again, this is a minor detail, but the reader has just subscribed and you need make a good first impression.
 Unfortunately, half the editors we observed in the benchmark, such as the Washington Post or the Financial Times, don’t redirect to the reader’s article after subscription.

 What is this step’s objective?

-This is very simple: automatically redirecting the users to his article, or offering them to go back by themselves.
-An excellent example of this is that or Quartz, as shown below.
+It's very simple.
+Automatically redirecting users to their article or give them a choice of going back by themselves.
+An excellent example of this is that of Quartz.

 Like for the previous step, you’ll have to look at the post-subscription reading rate (number of new subscribers with at least one article read after subscribing / number of new subscribers).
-If your new subscribers don’t read articles, there is probably a problem somewhere.
+If your new subscribers don’t read articles, there's probably a problem somewhere.